lbeneyze/powerquery-functions/README.md

 # powerquery-functions
-A repository with useful custom power query functions
+A repository with useful custom power query functions.

-The following function are available:
+The following functions are available:

 <h2>getStartDateFromWeekinYear</h2>
 File: powerquery-getEndDateFromWeekinYear